March 20, 2023

 The ability to manage one’s own emotions and impulses and cope effectively with stressful situations is only part of self-management.
 While effectively dealing with challenges is an important part of emotional learning, the ability to strive towards success and growth marks the other side of self-management.
 This includes self-motivation, goal-setting and organizational skills.

 TWV programs actively encourage young people to take initiative and creatively explore and test different solutions to problems.
-In our Beltline Bike Club, we gradually introduce more autonomy, with a 3 level system.
+In our longer programs, we gradually introduce more autonomy, with a 3 level system.
 In the first level, facilitators lead most of the activities.
 In the second level, the facilitators start to step back and let the group figure things out on their own.
 This allows different leaders in the group to emerge and take initiative to shape their own experience.
 In the third level, the facilitators allow the kids to develop their own curriculum, making choices about what happens in the program.

 The ability to develop healthy and mutually-beneficial relationships with a diverse set of people within a range of contexts is an important skill, for both young people and adults alike.
 This involves effective communication, including listening, cooperating, conflict resolution and resisting negative peer pressure.